linkdata/deadlock/README.md

 ## Configuring

-Options are stored in the global varible `deadlock.Opts`.
+Options are stored in the global variable `deadlock.Opts`.
 See [Options](https://pkg.go.dev/github.com/linkdata/deadlock#Options).

 * `Opts.DeadlockTimeout`: blocking on mutex for longer than DeadlockTimeout is considered a deadlock, ignored if zero
 * `Opts.OnPotentialDeadlock`: callback for when a deadlock is detected, or panic if nil